charlesfriley/MATH333GradeCalculator/README.md

 -Help.java is the help window

--Calculator.java is where teh backend calculations happen
+-Calculator.java is where the backend calculations happen

 -DisplayResults is the GUI to see the calculated results